 my home internet was still down this morning. i kept checking the outage status and my live webcam to check if it's online yet. sometime in the afternoon comcast/xfinity must've finally fixed the issue because i could view all the smart devices in my house again. i contacted xfinity via online chat to cancel the technician appointment for tomorrow. nearly 48 hours of internet downtime, i wonder what happened?

-in the late afternoon i went outside to adjust the front lawn sprinkler. instead of horizontal, i placed it vertically on the lawn, to get a larger spray pattern. i turned it off afterwards because rain was forecasted for later tonight.
+in the late afternoon i went outside to adjust the front lawn sprinkler. instead of horizontal, i placed it vertically on the lawn, to get a larger spray pattern. i turned it off afterwards because rain was forecasted for later tonight. i checked the instructions on the ez seeds we bought, i don't think it's the right one. it's designed more for patch & repair, not for whole lawn reseeding. we'll need to return it.

 we had sour and spicy fish stew again for dinner. i left soon after eating, to beat the line of storm showing on the doppler radar. it didn't rain until 8:30pm, it was strong enough that it was beating against my east-facing window, but lasted half an hour at most. later on the news they said 0.3" of rain fell, which is not an insignificant amount, even though the meteorologist made it sound like it wasn't going to rain in boston at all.